-My Leeds therapeutic nutrition practice, exploring and creating a healthier relationship between mind, body and food
+My London and Leeds therapeutic nutrition practice, exploring and creating a healthier relationship between mind, body and food

 “If music be the food of love, play well.”
 Adapted from Shakespeare